 The on-demand economy is here to stay.
-You, me and probably everyone reading this would have or will have used an on-demand service by the end of the day.
-It could be either on-demand entertainment on Netflix, ordering of apparel or consumer goods on Ecommerce websites, groceries or even food delivered right at our doorsteps, our relationship with on-demand services are only becoming unbreakable.
+You, me, and probably everyone reading this would have or will have used an on-demand service by the end of the day.
+It could be either on-demand entertainment on Netflix, ordering of apparel or consumer goods on eCommerce websites, groceries, or even food delivered right at our doorsteps, our relationship with on-demand services is only becoming unbreakable.

 It’s not only people and consumers who are embracing the industry and its services but companies across the world, too.
 Businesses are increasingly opening up to the idea of on-demand services and are looking to modify their business models to accommodate the needs of the modern-day consumer.

 That’s why we felt it was imperative for us to dive in a little deep and get some numbers and stats on the on-demand industry.
 If you intend to start and roll out an on-demand delivery app solution, use these statistics as a starting point to get better ideas on the industry standings.